Abhi16082001/PokePad/README.md

 7. Various Editor Theme Options

 This was a fun and valuable exercise, and I hope you enjoy checking it out!
+Note: I have used Form2 for getting the input for Find and Replace options as at that time I wasn't aware of InputBox but later I thought InputBox would be very typical for these type of scenarios and also due to time constraints, I didn't change that.